 Romantic Escapes in the Portes du Soleil

-Chalet Marie would be a great place to stay anywhere, but the fact that it’s on the slopes in Avoriaz – which is not renowned for having luxury ski chalets – makes it unusual.
-The property is modern and spacious inside, and charmingly decorated with Savoyard antiques.
-The heart of the chalet is its large open-plan living/dining area with high, beamed ceilings, a fireplace, and picture windows.
+Chalet Marie would be a great place to stay anywhere, but the fact that it’s on the slopes in Avoriaz – which is not renowned for having stylish ski chalets – makes it unusual.
+The property is modern and spacious inside, and charmingly furnished with Savoyard antiques.
+The heart of the chalet is its large open-plan living/dining area with high, beamed ceilings, a fireplace and picture windows.
 Sleeps 14.

 The magical 17th-century Ferme de Moudon is hidden away just past the small local chapel, a three-minute drive from Les Gets village centre.
-Inside the old cow barn, ancient timbers and terracotta floors blend with modern interiors.
-It’s decorated with a lovely mixture of textures provided by cowskin chairs and table-covers, lamb-y floor rugs, and bespoke furniture including tweed sofas.
+In this former cow barn, ancient timbers and terracotta floors blend with modern interiors.
+A lovely mixture of textures is provided by cowskin chairs and table-covers, lamb-y floor rugs and bespoke tweed sofas.
 The master bedroom may not be as big as some, but it has its own small office under the eaves, just outside the door.
 Sleeps 10.

 Maison Blanche et Verte is the first five-star chalet in family-friendly Chatel.
 It sits above the centre of the village, next to the Barbassone lift.
-There’s an open-plan living room and a separate mezzanine playroom.
+As you can see from the picture, it’s refreshingly minimalist next to some of the other superchalets – there’s a light and bright open-plan living room and a separate playroom.
 A home cinema comes complete with popcorn holders in the seats, and there’s also an indoor pool and gym.
 Sleeps 12.

-The overriding reason to choose Chalet Saskia in Vaujany is not for its luxury but for the food – chef Marcus Cull’s cooking is pure heaven.
-It divides into two units that are mirror images of each other.
-These are linked by a glass-fronted kitchen, where you can watch the chef at work.
+The main reason to choose Chalet Saskia in Vaujany is not for its luxury but for the food – chef Marcus Cull’s cooking is heaven.
+The property divides into two units that are mirror images of each other.
+These are linked by a glass-fronted kitchen where you can watch the chef at work.
 Sleeps 10 in each half.

 Party Places in Verbier